Blog

 Common Reasons Google Play Rejects Apps

-Most rejections come from the same handful of policy gaps.
+Most Play Store rejections come from a handful of fixable issues: misleading metadata, crashes, a missing privacy policy, an incomplete listing, unlicensed content, unjustified permissions, or an inaccurate content rating.
 Fix these before you submit and you skip a week of back-and-forth with the review team.
 Every rule below comes from Google's Developer Program Policies.

 Pre-Publish Checklist